Whenever used in this chapter, unless the context or

 bases.
 Counties, cities, and towns shall have the power to

-facilities in, over, and upon any public waters of this Commonwealth, or any
+navigation facilities in, over, and upon any public waters of this Commonwealth,

-submerged land under such public waters, within the limits or jurisdiction of
+or any submerged land under such public waters, within the limits or

-or bordering on such counties, cities or towns.
-Any such areas established
+jurisdiction of or bordering on such counties, cities or towns.
+Any such areas

-shall follow all the applicable permitting and licensing requirements of Part
+established shall follow all the applicable permitting and licensing

-established in, over, and upon any waters of this Commonwealth or any submerged
+bases may be established in, over, and upon any waters of this Commonwealth or

 or personal airports or landing